 If the investigation is inconclusive, the building Principal shall so state in its report.
 The Superintendent and/or building principal may, at their discretion, require non-disciplinary educational activities to be conducted as a result of an inconclusive investigation.
 Under no circumstances shall the accused or the complainant be disciplined based upon an inconclusive investigation.
 If it is concluded that the accused is not guilty of unlawful harassment, and that the complaint was lodged in bad faith, the Superintendent and/or building principal may impose suitable discipline on the complainant, subject to limitations of the Student Code of Conduct and other applicable laws.
 In addition, if the building principal finds evidence that the accused retaliated against the complainant in any way because of the complaint, then the Superintendent and/or building principal may impose disciplinary action on the accused with the same limitations described above.

-Bullying/Cyberbullying - The Board is committed to providing a safe, positive learning environment for district students.
+Bullying/Cyberbullying The Board is committed to providing a safe, positive learning environment for district students.
 The Board recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning, and may lead to more serious violence.
 Therefore, the Board prohibits bullying by district students.

 Board Policy 249 (The full policy may be found on the District’s website)